bharateshwarpatil/kafkaBasics/Readme.md

 # Kafka Basics of Producer and Consumer

-This is  basic of KAFKA producer and consumer Different mode type of the producer and consumer
+This is basic of Kafka producer and consumer.
+Code is just for learning purpose.

 ## Recommended for who want know different modes of consumer and producer